fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 Let's use a tool called [JSON Server](https://github.com/typicode/json-server), which is meant to be used during software development, to act as our server.

-Make a file <i>db.json</i> into the root directory of the project with the following content:
+Create a file named <i>db.json</i> in the root directory of the project with the following content:

 ```json
 {